cristianism0/frontmatter-editor/README.md

 ## How to use:
 ### WARNING
 The script is written to be used in UNIX systems.
-The path style used here is *forward slashes*, even `pathlib` has a support for it, yet, **i did not tested**.
+The path style used here is *forward slashes*, even `pathlib` has a support for it, yet, **i don't tested**.
 If you are using *Windows*, create a BACKUP before use the script.

 ### Requirements: